basho-labs/little_riak_book/en/04-operators.md

 ![Tech Stack API](../assets/riak-stack-api.svg)

 So far, all of the components we've seen have been inside the Riak house.
-The API is the front door. *In a perfect world*, the API would manage two implementations:
-Protocol buffers (PB), an efficient binary protocol framework designed by Google;
+The API is the front door. *In a perfect world*, the API would manage two implementations: HTTP and Protocol buffers (PB), an efficient binary protocol framework designed by Google.
-and HTTP.
-It's worth noting that the HTTP client interface is not yet actually ported to the API project, leaving only PB for now---though I like to consider this as a mere implementation detail, to be unraveled from KV soon.

 But because they are not yet separated, only PB is configured under `riak_api`, while HTTP still remains under KV.